MartinStokroos/FFTA/README.md

 *0.00,	1.00*
 *0.71,	0.71*

-A very clear not mathematical explanation of FFT is given here[3].
+A very clear, not mathematical explanation of the FFT is given here[3].
-Basically, the DFT formula can be seen as two wave generators stepping in frequency and thereby averaging the 'power' in each frequency bin from the frequency spectrum.
-An analogy of this is a Two phase/vector-lock-in-amplifier with a sweeped LO for the one who knows...
+Basically, the DFT formula can be seen as two multipliers and two wave generators stepping in frequency and thereby averaging the outcome for each frequency bin from the frequency spectrum.
+An electronic device analogy of this is a two phase/vector-lock-in-amplifier with a sweeped LO for the one who knows...

 ![DFT-formula](figures/DFT_formula.png  "DFT-formula")